Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 * Every type wrapped in `Lazy` has a separate storage cell.
 * `ManualKey` assignes explicit storage key to it.
+* Why would you want to use a `ManualKey` instead of a generated one?

 NOTE:
 - packed layout can get problematic if we're storing a large collection in the contracts storage that most of the transactions do not need access too